 Goalposts are set up in the river with the pitch approximately 50 metres long by 9 metres wide.
 The game is usually about 20 minutes each half, depending on the temperature of the water.
 There is a qualified referee in charge and proper football rules apply, with the only difference is that the match is played in the river.

 Rumour has it that it was started by some men who were bored, so to break the boredom they decided to jump in the river and have a kick about and it’s carried on ever since.
 The annual river football match, is regarded internationally as a typically quirky British event!

-Watch a clip from the 2008 match below:
+Watch a clip from last year’s match below: